ChrisS-ed/project2/README.md

-CodeClan course: Project 2 (group project)
+CodeClan course: Project 2 - Flightr hotel and flight booking app

-Created with: Oscar Brooks, Michael MacLeod, Nick Riddell
+Group project created with: Oscar Brooks, Michael MacLeod, Nick Riddell

 Project Definition:

-Flightr

 A new start-up Flightr, has spotted a niche in the Flight + Hotel comparison web app market.
 It realises it can simultaneously compare flights and hotels to offer the best package possible.